PixelRick/CyberpunkSaveEditor/README.md

 # CyberpunkSaveEditor
 A tool to edit Cyberpunk 2077 sav.dat files

+Join the CP modding discord: https://discord.gg/cp77modding

+Take a look at the other save editor project: https://github.com/WolvenKit/CyberCAT

 # What works
 1) load, save node tree
 2) mini hexeditor for nodes data (can change node data size)